Find the very best home education gifts for which make Christmas extra special and are fun and educational.

-We love these books; finding out about other children's lives in Children Just Like Me is such a brilliant way of making a connection across the world.
-Festivals in different countries are always fun.
+We love these books; finding out about other children's lives in Children Just Like Me is such a brilliant way of making a connection across the world and definitely one of the best home education gifts.

 Also, a Christmas suggestion from Simone from the Courageous Homeschooling Facebook group for little ones:

 If you need convincing that Lego is one of the best home education gifts ever, have a look at this list of seventy Lego learning activities.

 There are so many Christmas sets to choose from, and they are all wonderful!